khairil-izwani/docker-webservlet-console/README.md

         $ java -jar host.jar

-5. Run an image that executes container.jar as a foreground (or background process).
+5. Run an image that executes container.jar as a foreground (or background) process.

         $ docker run -d <myimage> java -jar container.jar